sanjitc/Cloud-Pak-for-Data/install/Instana_Installation.md

 ```

 2.2.3 Creating the values file
 The values file contains the configurations of the Instana Enterprise operator.
 The available options that you can configure are listed in the [Instana Enterprise operator configuration options](https://www.ibm.com/docs/en/instana-observability/current?topic=installing-instana-enterprise-operator#instana-enterprise-operator-configuration-options) table.
+Update the imagePullSecrets field with the image pull secret that you created earlier.

+Create a values.yaml file in the working directory and add the following lines: